 You have two options to decide if a document passes or fails:

-- To fail if there more errors per 1000 words than you want: Click the There are more than p penalty points per w words radio button.
+- To fail if there more errors per 1000 words than you want: Click The relative score (1-total points/total words) is lower than s radio button.
 Then, in the p= number box, type the maximum number of penalty points you tolerate within 1000 words.
 You can use a different unit size.
 For example, you may look at the number of penalty points per 100 words, or per 10,000 words.
 To set the unit size, type a different number in the w= number box.

 - To fail if the document is not error-free as much as you would like: Click The normalized score (1-total points/total words) is lower than s radio button.
 Here, memoQ calculates a number similar to a percentage.
 This shows how error-free the document is.
 Normally, memoQ uses 0.90 (90%) here.
 This doesn't mean that 90% of the document is error-free, but the number of penalty points is less than 10% of the word count.
 It's still a model of that in a way.